^

 Treatment of acute periodontitis

-• Acute sepsis, a rapid increase in symptoms.
+• Acute sepsis, rapid increase in symptoms.

 • Total atrophy of the alveolar process of the tooth.